 ARTHUR CONAN DOYLE

-Another figure celebrated not far from his birthplace is the writer Arthur Conan Doyle, born in a building on Picardy Place in Edinburgh's New Town, which has since been demolished.
+Another figure, celebrated not far from his birthplace, is the writer Arthur Conan Doyle, born in a building on Picardy Place in Edinburgh's New Town, which has since been demolished.
 The pub which bears his name today is just a stone's throw from that site.

 Doyle trained as a medic at the University of Edinburgh, and after relocating to London he became famed for writing the Sherlock Holmes stories, featuring the world's greatest consulting detective.
 Holmes was based on one of Doyle's tutors at university, although none of the stories are set in Scotland.